 Students in this program select a research specialization in formal linguistics, applied linguistics or some combination within these fields of study.

-The curriculum provides professional training in linguistics and applied linguistics with focused research in several linguistic subfields, including discourse analysis, Indigenous American linguistics, language contact and change, language planning, language revitalization, critical studies, phonetics, phonology, pragmatics, second language acquisition, second language teaching and learning, semantics, sociolinguistics, syntax, teaching English to speakers of other languages, World Englishes, and computer-assisted language learning.
+The curriculum provides professional training in linguistics and applied linguistics with focused research in several linguistic subfields, including syntax, semantics, phonetics, phonology, pragmatics, discourse analysis, sociolinguistics, language contact and change, language planning, Indigenous American linguistics, language documentation and revitalization, second language acquisition, second language teaching and learning, teaching English to speakers of other languages, global Englishes and computer-assisted language learning.

 The doctoral program in Linguistics and Applied Linguistics focuses on the study of human language and the application of that study to the human condition.
 Students in this program will choose a research specialization which can be formal linguistics, applied linguistics, or some combination of these areas.
 The curriculum will provide training in linguistics and applied linguistics with focused research in several areas such as phonetics, phonology, syntax, semantics, and pragmatics.
 Second language acquisition and second language teaching and learning, TESOL (teaching English to speakers of other languages), language contact and change, including World Englishes, are also research possibilities in addition to sociolinguistics, language planning, discourse analysis, language and cognition.